BlackjackMKV/VoxelPlus/README.md

 # VoxelPlus
 Adds better voxels!

-Adds sizes from 100 pixels to one MILLION pixels.
+Adds sizes from 100 pixels to one MILLION pixels, as well as adding Ancient Essence voxels.
 It also adds in a variety of new printers that allow for the creation of ores, liquids, and meds!

 I've removed the liquid pumps from 2.0, since they weren't really worth it.
 Especially because there are better mods for automation.
 So, I have decided to stick with the original idea of the mod, just expanding the mostly unexplored things called pixels.